 Executive Director / Founder / Owner / Vocal Instructor

 Ms. Randall is a Dramatic Mezzo-Soprano who earned her Masters in Music in Vocal Performance from the University of Houston in Houston, Texas.
-She earned her Bachelor's in Music Performance from Shenandoah University in Winchester, Virginia.
-Her singing has allowed her to travel the world.
-She has performed at the Kennedy Center in Washington, DC, as well as for the late John Paul II under the baton of the Grammy award-winning conductor Robert Shafer in Italy.
-She has been heard in the many operas in the Washington, DC area, including H.M.S.
-Pinafore with Loudoun Lyric Opera, The Mikado with The Washington Savoyards, and Don Carlo with The Repertory Opera Theater of Washington.
+She earned her Bachelor’s in Music Performance from Shenandoah University Conservatory in Winchester, Virginia.
+She has traveled the world performing and was fortunate enough to have sung at the Kennedy Center many times, as well as having sung in Italy for the late John Paul II under the baton of the Grammy award winning conductor Robert Shafer.
+She has been heard in many operettas and operas in the Washington, DC area including Pirates of Penzance and H.M.S.
+Pinafore with Loudoun Lyric Opera, The Mikado with The Washington Savoyards, Don Carlo and Cavalleria Rusticana with The Repertory Opera Theater of Washington.
 Outside of the DC area she has also starred in A Midsummer Night’s Dream as Hyppolita, Miss Havisham’s Fire as Sarah Pocket, The Consul as The Mother, The Love For Three Oranges as Smereldina, The Medium as Baba, Albert Herring as Florence, and Hansel and Gretel as The Witch.

 Resident Dance Instructor / TVAI Assistant / Marketing Intern

 Ms. Lucy Spring graduated magna cum laude from George Mason University with a Bachelor of Fine Arts degree in Dance.
 Dancing since age three, Lucy has many years of training and performance experience in musical theatre, tap, ballet, jazz, contemporary, modern, lyrical, hip-hop, pointe, and acrobatics.